JuryDao/.github/profile/Readme.md

 <h1 align="center">JURYDAO</h1>
-<h3 align="center">JURY DAO is a decentralized organization that leverages blockchain technology to address the shortcomings of the traditional centralized judicial system.</h3>
+<h3 align="center">JURY DAO is a decentralized organization that leverages blockchain technology to address the shortcomings of the traditional centralized judicial system.
+We provide the solution to selection of an unbiased and anonymous jury for a court hearing under the US State of Law.</h3>
 <div align="center"><img src="C:\Users\TANU SHREE\Downloads\logo Jury Dao.png" /></div>

 <h2>INTRODUCTION</h2>